Great George Street: History

-Following an 1806 act of parliament the eastern portion of the south side of the street was demolished as part of an improvement scheme and in 1868 this part of Great George Street became one side of Charles Barry's Parliament Square.
-The entire north side was demolished to form new government offices, constructed in two phases in 1898-1908 and 1911–1915, these are now known as Government Offices Great George Street, designed by J. McK.
-Brydon and Sir Henry Tanner.
+Following the Houses of Parliament Act 1806 (46 Geo.
+3. c.
+89), the eastern portion of the south side of the street was demolished as part of an improvement scheme and in 1868 this part of Great George Street became one side of Charles Barry's Parliament Square.
+The entire north side was demolished to form new government offices, constructed in two phases in 1898-1908 and 1911–1915, these are now known as Government Offices Great George Street, designed by J. M. Brydon and Sir Henry Tanner.
 Tanner's design for the second phase included an early concrete frame design, whose strength led to the structure being the location for the Churchill War Rooms.
 Since 1940 the structure has housed most of the Treasury.

 The Institution of Civil Engineers was housed at number 25 from 1839 and had extended the property in an 1868 rebuild designed by Thomas Henry Wyatt.
 The ICE expanded to incorporate numbers 24 and 26 in 1896, demolishing the old buildings and building a new headquarters designed by Barry.
 During this time the ICE temporarily occupied number 9.
 Following the government's acquisition of the north side of the street the ICE acquired numbers 1 through 7 on the south side and constructed a new headquarters, designed by James Miller.
 They remain in these premises, which are known as One Great George Street.

 The only surviving façade from Mellors' original structures is number 11 (built 1756 for George Amyand) which is now part of the Royal Institution of Chartered Surveyors headquarters.
-The remainder of the headquarters, number 12, is a 1896-1898 Alfred Waterhouse design, and where the British Union of Fascists was launched on 1 October 1932.
+The remainder of the headquarters, number 12, is an 1896-1898 Alfred Waterhouse design, and where the British Union of Fascists was launched on 1 October 1932.
 The National Portrait Gallery occupied number 29 between 1859 and 1870.
 RICS lets part of number 11 to the Roux at Parliament Square restaurant.
 The remaining building on the street is an office occupying numbers 8 through 10.
 It was previously used by Middlesex County Council and as the London offices of the Liberal Democrats.
 In April 2019 planning permission was granted for a proposal to convert the building into a 134-room hotel and restaurant/bar.